Richard Golian

 Capital will lose its value, and the stock market will turn into a casino

 But today, launching a company costs less and less.
 Automated systems are replacing dozens of employees.
-AI can code, invent products, analyze markets, draft strategies, and write compelling copy.
+AI can code, invent products, analyse markets, draft strategies, and write compelling copy.
 A single person with access to a powerful AI model can now build something over a weekend that used to take entire teams months to accomplish.

 If people are no longer needed, and the outputs of machines and algorithms become worthless due to infinite supply — then what is capital for?
 What is an investor for?